tperry2x-uk/OpenXTalk-Community-DPE/CONTRIBUTING.md

 ## Contributors' forums

-General discussion about contributing to the LiveCode Community open-source projects takes place on the [LiveCode Open Source forums](http://forums.livecode.com/viewforum.php?f=65), and in particular the [Engine Contributors forum](http://forums.livecode.com/viewforum.php?f=66).
+General discussion about contributing to the OpenXTalk Community projects takes place on the [OpenXTalk forums](http://forums.openxtalk.org/)

 ## Contributor's License Agreement (CLA)

-If you wish to contribute to development of LiveCode, you must sign the [Contributor's Agreement](http://livecode.com/account/developer/contribute).
-This agreement is required because the LiveCode project is dual-licensed both under the GPLv3 and a commercial (closed-source) license; you need to give LiveCode Ltd. permission to use your submissions in this way.

-**Note:** LiveCode cannot accept any pull-requests from individuals who have not signed this agreement.
+LiveCode Community Edition is licensed under the GPLv3 through August 2021 when LiveCode Ltd. abruptly drop support for the GPL3 open source version.

+All future work on this fork, OpenXTalk-DPE, and any others forks continuing on from that must remain GPLv3 licensed open source.

+**Note:** Contributors do not need to sign an agreement form as was previously required by LiveCode Ltd. due to their dual licence.

 ## Using GitHub

-The LiveCode workflow is a typical git workflow, where contributors fork the [livecode/livecode](https://github.com/livecode/livecode) repository, make their changes on a branch, and then submit a pull request.
+The OpenXTalk workflow may use the typical git workflow, where contributors fork the repository, make their changes on a branch, and then submit a pull request.

 ### Setting up git with your user information